Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 Things to Do in Cozumel Mexico • TastyItinerary.com

-As a planner, I like to have a general idea of what we will be doing when we arrive at a destination because I do not like wasting the precious time we may have there.
+As a planner, I like to have a general idea of what we will be doing when we arrive at a destination because I wouldn’t say I like wasting the precious time we may have there.

 I understand that sometimes plans fall apart, and you must go with the flow.
 This happened to us when we hopped in a cab at the port in Cozumel.